susanBuck/notes/05_Laravel/06_Databases.md

 ## phpMyAdmin and other MySQL managers

-In addition to working with your databases via command lone, you can also use the web-based MySQL database manager, phpMyAdmin.
+In addition to examining your databases via command line, you can also use the web-based MySQL database manager, phpMyAdmin.
 This package comes with MAMP by default, and is a common tool on shared web servers.

 Find the link to phpMyAdmin from your MAMP Start page under **Tools**.